-Existing work [24] proposed CityResolver, a centralized resolution for conflicts across services.
+Existing work [32] proposed CityResolver, a centralized resolution for conflicts across services.
 Figure 2b shows the overview of it.
 Services send their requested actions to the city operation center.
-Then the center detects whether conflicts exist using City-Guard [22].
+Then the center detects whether conflicts exist using CityGuard [30].
 If so, the conflict resolver approves part of requested actions to generate a group of actions without conflicts based on its objectives, and then apply the approved actions.
 If no conflict is detected, all requested actions are applied to the actuators.
 There are two features of CityResolver.
-The first one is that it simultaneously addresses all the conflicts using an integer linear programming based method if these conflicts happen at the same time.
-The second feature is that it assigns a weight to each requested action that is determined by current state-dependent importance policies.
+The first one is that it introduces a centralized arbitration to resolve the conflicts by predefined trade-offs.
+The second one is that it simultaneously addresses all the conflicts using an integer linear programming based method if these conflicts happen at the same time.